pybee/seasnake/README.rst

 the header as well as the cpp file)::

     $ pip install seasnake
-    $ seasnake path/to/MyClass.h path/to/MyClass.cpp -o MyClass
+    $ seasnake path/to/MyClass.h path/to/MyClass.cpp

-This will generate a ``MyClass`` Python module.
+This will output a ``MyClass.py`` Python module to the console.

 ..
 Documentation
 .. -------------